-Ikea France going on trial over illegal spying claims
+Ikea France on trial over claims it spied on staff, clients

 The company also faces potential damages from civil lawsuits filed by unions and 74 employees.

-Ikea France is a subsidiary of Swedish furniture giant Ikea. which in 2012 said it was cooperating with French judicial authorities and had adopted procedures to prevent illegal activity.

-“It would appear inconceivable that a company of this size, with several stores in different countries, would not be aware of the illegality of the private data available to it,” investigating judges involved in the case said.
+“It would appear inconceivable that a company of this size, with several stores in different countries, would not be aware of the illegality of the private data available to it,” investigating judges involved in the case said, according to court documents.

 In France, Ikea employs more than 10,000 people in 34 stores, an e-commerce site and a customer support center.